zulip/zulip/templates/zerver/api/get-user.md

 #### Return values

-* `members`: A list with a single dictionary that contains information about a particular user or bot.
+* `user`: A dictionary that contains information about a particular user or bot.
     * `email`: The email address of the user or bot.
     * `is_bot`: A boolean specifying whether the user is a bot or not.
     * `avatar_url`: URL to the user's gravatar. `None` if the `client_gravatar`